Shopping for a new Toyota Prius C?

 |$ 18,829||$ 20,030|

-Now in its third year, the subcompact hatchback known as the 2014 Toyota Prius C remains pretty much unchanged--and its role as the least expensive way to get into a 50-mpg Prius hybrid continues.
+The subcompact hatchback known as the 2014 Toyota Prius C remains pretty much unchanged; and now into its third year, this small car's role as the least expensive way to get into a 50-mpg Prius hybrid continues.
 In a smaller car, you might think that equaling the gas mileage of a larger, heavier mid-size Toyota Prius liftback might be easy, but actually, getting high gas mileage in smaller cars can often be tougher than you'd imagine.
 Nonetheless, the Prius C is one of three of the four Prius family members with EPA fuel-efficiency ratings of 50 mpg combined.

 Unlike the rest of the Prius lineup, this one looks conventional enough that you might never know it was a hybrid--if you didn't look at that 50-mpg rating, anyway.
 The lines of the Prius C combines a smooth, rounded, swept-back nose and smooth sides with a more conventionally vertical tail than the larger Prius liftback.
 There's no two-piece rear window here, just a conventional top-hinged hatchback flanked by high vertical tail lamps and topped by a surprisingly long roof spoiler--again to reduce fuel-wasting wind turbulence at speed.
 Especially from the rear, there's really nothing that reads "hybrid" except for a Hybrid Synergy Drive badge.